 Clean Air Regulations

-The forest products industry has met many costly regulatory challenges over the years, spending billions of dollars as part of its environmental stewardship.
-Those investments have led to major improvements in air quality, including a 23 percent reduction in emissions of nitrogen oxide (NOx) and 42 percent for sulfur dioxide (SO2) by our pulp and paper facilities since 2000.
-Unfortunately, the industry faces challenges from two new rules recently released as well as further regulatory proposals – particularly driven by lawsuits or petitions under the Clean Air Act – that together could impose on the order of $14 billion in new capital obligations on the industry during the next three to 10 years.
+The forest products industry met many costly regulatory challenges over the years, spending billions of dollars as part of its environmental stewardship.
+Those investments led to major improvements in air quality, including a 23 percent reduction in emissions of nitrogen oxide (NOx) and 42 percent for sulfur dioxide (SO2) by our pulp and paper facilities since 2000.
+Unfortunately, the industry faces challenges from recently released as well as expected new regulatory proposals –driven by lawsuits or petitions under the Clean Air Act – that together could impose roughly $14 billion in new capital obligations on the industry during the next three to 10 years.

-To address this challenge, AF&PA stands ready to work with EPA, the administration, Congress, states, and other stakeholders to achieve a sustainable regulatory path for the future, including:
+AF&PA members are working with EPA, the Administration, Congress, states, and other stakeholders to achieve a sustainable regulatory path for the future, including:

-- a greenhouse gas regulation that maintains the carbon-neutrality of biomass; and
+- An Accounting Framework and greenhouse gas regulation that maintains the carbon-neutrality of biomass.

-- encouraging continued environmental progress in a regulatory environment that fosters the sustainability of the forest products industry.
+- Encouraging continued environmental progress in a regulatory environment that fosters the sustainability of the forest products industry and other manufacturers.